lj-valencia/cayman-blog-old-site/about.md

 order: 0
 ---
 # About me
 I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
-My research interests focus on political economy, macroeconomics, and applied data science.
+My research interests focus on political economy, macroeconomics, data science, and computational economics.

 Shortly after graduating at the University of Alberta, I joined [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.

 ## Programming
 I am an avid programmer.
-I write code in Python, R, MATLAB, and LaTeX.
-I have some knowledge and training in STATA as well.
+My knowledge in programming and software involve:
+- **Programming:** Python, R
+- **Software:** LaTeX, MATLAB, STATA
 In my free time, I work on various coding projects as a hobby.
 My projects vary from economic modelling to various data science applications in R and Python.
 Some of my completed projects are posted on my GitHub page.

 ## Outside of Economics
 Outside of my passion for Economics, I sing in a couple of choral ensembles, I like reading books, and watching documentaries.
 I am also a casual PC gamer.